mlochbaum/BQN/spec/grammar.md

 The symbols `s`, `F`, `_m`, and `_c_` are identifier tokens with subject, function, 1-modifier, and 2-modifier classes respectively.
 Similarly, `sl`, `Fl`, `_ml`, and `_cl_` refer to literals and primitives of those classes.
 While names in the BNF here follow the identifier naming scheme, this is informative only: syntactic classes are no longer used after parsing and cannot be inspected in a running program.

 A program is a list of statements.
 Almost all statements are expressions.
 Valueless results stemming from `·`, or `𝕨` in a monadic brace function, can be used as statements but not expressions.
 "Namespace statements", which import multiple values from a namespace block (immediate block containing `⇐`), also cannot be expressions.
-An extension to BQN to allow first-class namespaces would extend ordinary expressions so that `NS_STMT` would no longer be needed, as it would be a subset of `EXPR`.
+An extension to BQN to allow first-class namespaces would extend ordinary expressions so that `IMPORT` would no longer be needed, as it would be a subset of `EXPR`.

     PROGRAM  = ⋄? ( ( STMT ⋄ )* STMT ⋄? )?
     STMT     = BSTMT | EXPORT
-    BSTMT    = EXPR | nothing | NS_STMT
+    BSTMT    = EXPR | nothing | IMPORT
     ⋄        = ( "⋄" | "," | \n )+
     EXPR     = subExpr | FuncExpr | _m1Expr | _m2Expr_